raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week4/Power supply and device variation robustness and evaluation.md

 - To minimize etching process variations, advanced process control techniques, optimized etch chemistry, and uniform plasma distribution are used in modern semiconductor manufacturing.

-## now we will see the chain of the invertors and see how they are connected
+## ⛓️now we will see the chain of the invertors and see how they are connected

 <img width="1843" height="960" alt="Screenshot 2025-10-18 171303" src="https://github.com/user-attachments/assets/44bc4cca-dbb7-4434-9786-dff265c1b7be" />